lesliejwc/design-patterns/Design-Principles.md

 tasks with different purposes, using common code for them results in tightly coupling these two tasks together.
 Given they are two different tasks for two different purposes, their commonalities may not remain the same in future.

-### Favor Composition over Inheritance

-Code reuse is achieved through inheritance and composition, both with their own advantages and disadvantages.
-In regard to this principle, composition also refers to association and aggregation.

-Composition offers more flexibility, the behavior of the class can adapt dynamically to different situations, by changing the implementation of the associated class during run-time.
-Allowing it to be more tolerant to change.
-While inheritance is more rigid; it breaks encapsulation, tightly coupled between the child and parent class, and is relatively harder to maintain.

 ### Occam's Razor